daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/152471846&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

-While listening to this soundtrack imagine yourself mining asteroid belts in deep space while keeping a lookout for pirates on the radar, researching propulsion system blueprints at the station's facility, manufacturing spaceship components for capital ships, placing buy & sell orders on the entirely player-driven market where supply and demand govern the game economics, hauling trade goods from a remote solar system in a massive freighter, flying blazingly fast interceptors ship with a microwarpdrive or powerful battleships armored to the teeth, extracting ore and minerals from planets, or fighting large-scale battles with thousands of players from multiple alliances.
+While listening to this soundtrack imagine yourself mining asteroid belts in deep space while keeping a lookout for pirates on the radar, researching propulsion system blueprints at the station's facility, manufacturing spaceship components for capital ships, placing buy & sell orders on the entirely player-driven market where supply and demand govern the game economics, hauling trade goods from a remote solar system in a massive freighter, flying blazingly fast interceptors with a microwarpdrive or powerful battleships armored to the teeth, optimizing extraction efficiency of rare  minerals from planets, or fighting large-scale battles with thousands of players from multiple alliances.
 That's **EVE Online**.

 Each player in EVE Online has a 3D avatar representing their character.
 This app is designed for ranking those avatars.
 Anyway, your goal here is to learn about Node.js and React, not EVE Online.
 But I will say this: "Having an interesting tutorial project is just as important, if not more so, than the main subject of the tutorial".
 The only reason I built the original [New Eden Faces](http://www.newedenfaces.com/) app is to learn <i class="devicons devicons-backbone"></i>Backbone.js and the only reason I built the [TV Show Tracker](https://github.com/sahat/tvshow-tracker) app is so that I could learn <i class="devicons devicons-angular"></i>AngularJS.